-The Ultimate Guide To NIC For Self-Employed In The UK
+The Ultimate Guide To NIC For Self-Employed In The UK – 2024 Update

 In the UK, National Insurance Contribution (NIC) is a tax deduction taken from earnings to fund important systems like sick pay, parental leave, state pensions and of course, the NHS.

 Before 1975, everyone paid a flat rate of National Insurance.
-Now, it’s a bit more of a complex equation based on how much you earn and what kind of work you do
+Now, it’s a bit more of a complex equation based on how much you earn and what kind of work you do.

 For employed people who are paid through PAYE, National Insurance isn’t a worry because it is automatically calculated and removed from your wages.
 Reading your paycheck each month might have stung, but the stress of working out what you owe is gone.